rendicahya/sinta2-scraper-OBSOLETE/README.md

 ```
 author_ids = 5975467, 6019743
 author = sinta.author(author_id)

-print(author)
 ```

 The output is a list of author dictionaries.

 - ### `dept_authors()`

-Retrieves a list of authors associated with a department.
+Retrieves a list of authors associated with some department.
 Department ID and affiliation ID must be specified.
-The output structure is different from that given by the previous function.
+The output structure is different from that given by the `author()` function.
 This function retrieves only the ID and name of each author.
 For example:

 ```
-dept_id = '55001'
+dept_id = 55001
-affil_id = '417'
+affil_id = 417
 authors = sinta.dept_authors(dept_id, affil_id)

 print(authors)